+NIST National Vulnerability Database

-- External threat or vulnerability feeds, such as NIST's National Vulnerability Database, that can also show vulnerabilities being exploited in the wild outside FCEB agencies. - Internal SOC monitoring and incident response, which can detect vulnerabilities being exploited at an agency.
+Internal SOC monitoring and incident response, which can detect vulnerabilities being exploited at an agency.

 Capture additional information about the vulnerability to help with the rest of the response process, including the severity of the vulnerability, susceptible software versions, and IOCs or other investigation steps that can be used to determine if it was exploited.